Quinnipiac engineering student-designed projects enhance quality of life in the community

 “I am determined to get other students to attend this conference every year,” Jay said.
 “It will instill the confidence they need to dive head first into this industry.”

-Independent research projects are more than just requirements in the School of Engineering; they present you with the opportunity to engage in, and take credit for, truly impactful work.
+Independent research projects are more than just requirements in the School of Computing & Engineering; they present you with the opportunity to engage in, and take credit for, truly impactful work.
 Our students built Quinnipiac University’s first web-based weather service and created a mobile app that helps busy parents manage their work-life balance.
 They’ve built diagnostic training devices, developed processes that increase patient care efficiency in operating rooms and designed systems that more effectively manage surgical supply inventories in hospitals.

 Rachel Davis, ME ’16, used her QUIP-RS research project to give the gift of mobility to a toddler stricken with cerebral palsy.
 In conjunction with “Go-Baby-Go,” a nationwide program that donates modified toy cars to children with mobility needs, Rachel worked on a project that modified a ride-on electric toy car so that it could be controlled by a child who could not move his arms or legs.